muhye98/my-restaurant/README.md

 we have the nice menue you can check it.. and i hope you will enjoy it ^^

+#### our list is :

+Appetizers:

+1. sald
+2. pickle
+3. Cucumber with yoghurt
+4. yoghurt
+5. A plate of olives

+Main dishes:

 1. mansaf
  This type of food is simply milk, rice and meat